 The doctor will fill out a medical history questionnaire and ask the applicant questions such as family’s health background, history of surgery, admission to hospitals and so on.
 This questionnaire helps ascertain previous or existing medical conditions.
 They’ll also ask the applicant about any medications he or she is currently taking.

 Honesty is important so be sure to tell the panel physician about any previous or existing medical conditions.
-Medical exam procedure may take longer if applicant does not disclose any existing health condition.
+Medical exam procedures may take longer if the applicant does not disclose any existing health condition.

 - hearing and vision

 - blood pressure